-- 1. You must register a month in advance for the testing window you want.
-Ex: I want to take the test in June, you must have the application, letter, hours needed, completed, turned in and accepted around May 1st. - 2.
-If you take the Exam later than June you will have to do the Portfolio instead. - 3.
-If you do not pass the Exam you will have to complete the Portfolio. - 4.
+- You must register a month in advance for the testing window you want.
+Ex: I want to take the test in June, you must have the application, letter, hours needed, completed, turned in and accepted around May 1st - 2.
+If you take the Exam later than June you will most likely need to also complete the Portfolio - 3.
+If you do not pass the Exam you will have to complete the Portfolio - 4.
 Each step in the application process and codes may take several days to weeks depending on organization.
-The program has no control over other organization processing time.
+The program has no control over the Board's processing time.

 Scores are available within four weeks after the close of the testing window, and a copy must be turned in to the Clinic Director as proof of passing.
 Even after the exam has been passed, a temporary license will not be issued until an official transcript and all other required documentation has been received by the Board office.
 Employers require applicants to have a temporary license before being hired, which is why this is the recommended option.

-Note: Students who take the national exam and fail will be given the option of completing a portfolio to meet graduation requirements.
+Students who take the national exam and fail will be given the option of completing a portfolio to meet graduation requirements.